Skip to content

 plt.show()

-A visualization for the defined lattice for graphene.
+A visualization for the defined lattice of graphene.

 configuration = kite.Configuration(